Deepanshu0810/face-recognition-verification/Readme.md

 ### Stages
 1. Face Detection using MTCNN
-2. Face Recognition using FaceNet
+2. Calculate Face Embedding using FaceNet
+3. Face Verification using cosine distance